Caffiends/HackUSU26/README.md

 - Get good.
 Stay good.

 ## How It Works
-Shame wraps common shell commands and:
+$hame wraps common shell commands and:
 - Tracks incorrect command usage
 - Maintains per-command competence scores
 - Applies escalating punishments
 - Dynamically adjusts probability of disruption
-- Generates a periodic “Shame Wrapped” performance report
+- Generates a periodic “$hame Wrapped” performance report

 Punishments are contextual to the command being run and scale based on:
 - Frequency of typos